Not Me

 The cinematography, acting and directing was on spot.
 I really liked the soundtrack as well.
 I can’t count how many times I shazammed the background tracks.

-Even though it may seem as though you’re alone in the fight, once you are courageous enough to act, it will prove how many people are willing to fight along with you.
+One of the messages I got out of this drama was how important it is to raise your voice against inequality, in whatever form it may appear.
+It might seem as though you’re alone in the fight, but once you are courageous enough to act, it will prove how many people are willing to fight along with you.

 All it takes is for someone to take the first step, and the difficulties and risks that come along with that are clearly depicted as the characters in this story push forward.

-Topics like this are still relevant and undeniably present in today’s society, making the drama all the more valuable and important.
+Topics like this are still relevant and undeniably present in todays society, making the drama all the more valuable and important.

 Was this review helpful to you?